Physics-Informed Generative Machine Learning for Accelerated Quantum-centric Supercomputing: Results and Discussion

 $\boldsymbol{\mathrm{N_2}:}$ Bond stretching of the $\mathrm{N_2}$ ($R_{eq}=1\mbox{\AA}$) molecule is a paradigmatic approach to demonstrate electronic strong correlation effects.
 Fig. \ref{N2 PES} shows the dissociation curve of $\mathrm{N_2}$ for both SQD and PIGen-SQD along with other standard methods in 6-31G basis with frozen core approximation resulting in 10 electrons in 16 spatial orbitals.
 The SQD results are obtained using sample size 3000 and 5000 with fixed batch size 5.
 For some stretched geometries CCSD did not converge and those points are not shown in the figure.
 While both SQD(3000) and SQD(5000) shows chemically accurate results near equilibrium geometries, it fails in stretched geometries having errors of the order of $10mE_h$ and $5mE_h$ with around 6 and 10 million determinants in the diagonalization space respectively.
-Contrarily, PIGen-SQD(2\%) shows drastically improved results maintaining around $0.02mE_h$ accuracy throughout the dissociation curve, even under strong correlation at stretched geometries.
+Contrarily, PIGen-SQD(2\%) shows drastically improved results maintaining around $0.015mE_h$ accuracy throughout the dissociation curve, even under strong correlation at stretched geometries.
 Remarkably, PIGen-SQD needs only about 1-1.5 million determinants in the diagonalization subspace, which shows almost an order-of-magnitude reduction in the diagonalization dimension while providing more than an order-of-magnitude energy accuracy.
-The associated search space is well under the core space dimension near equilibirum geometries, while it increases to of the order of core space dimension for stretched geometries.
+The associated search space is well under the core space dimension near equilibirum geometries, whereas for stretched geometries it grows to be comparable in size to the core-space dimension.
 However, the search space is still well below the diagonalization dimension of SQD(5000).

 \textbf{State Fidelity:}